 Here are some common strategies for raising money towards a down payment:

-If you have less than a 20% down payment, you will need a low down payment insured mortgage.
+For purchase prices below $1 million, if you have less than a 20% down payment, you will need a low down payment insured mortgage.
 Low down payment mortgages provide insurance to cover potential default of payment; as a result, their carrying costs are higher than a conventional mortgage because they include the insurance premium.

 Many first-time home buyers use their RRSP savings to help finance a down payment.
 With the federal government's Home Buyer's Plan, you can use up to $25,000 in RRSP savings ($50,000 for a couple) to help make the down payment on your first home.
 You then have 15 years to repay your RRSP.